ForgottenArbiter/SeedSearch/README.md

 * Slay the Spire
 * ModTheSpire (https://github.com/kiooeht/ModTheSpire)

-Note: Use of other mods, including BaseMod, with SeedSearch is not recommended and will likely fail.
+Note: Because it runs a headless version of Slay the Spire and has no access to graphics, SeedSearch is not designed for compatibility with all other mods, and has no mod requirements.
+Also, any mod can change the outcome of seeds, so you should not use any mods, including BaseMod, with SeedSearch when searching for seeds to use in unmodded gameplay.
+Still, some character mods, such as Thorton and Jorbs Mod, have been found to work (or at least not crash/hang) with SeedSearch.

 ## Setup and Usage